mpcore-hub/RetroPie-Legacy/README.md

 When you first run the script it may install some additional packages that are needed.

-# Basic Wiki
+# Microplay Guides

-You can find useful information about several components or for several frequently asked questions in the [wiki](https://github.com/RetroPie/RetroPie-Setup/wiki) of the RetroPie Script.
-If you think that there is something missing, you are invited to add it to the wiki.
+You can find useful information and guides on the mpcore-library(https://github.com/mpcore-hub/mpcore-library/tree/nxt-legacy/Guides)